 The Moon is unusually large relative to the size of its primary (being exceeded by Charon alone in this respect).
-Its crust averages 68km thick, is thinner on the near side, and varies from essentially zero thickness under Mare Crisium to a depth of 107km north of the crater Korolev on the lunar farside.
-Below the crust is a mantle and probably a small core, some 340km radius, containing about 2% of the lunar mass.
+Its crust averages 68 kilometers thick, is thinner on the near side, and varies from essentially zero thickness under Mare Crisium to a depth of 107 kilometers north of the crater Korolev on the lunar farside.
+Below the crust is a mantle and probably a small core, some 340 kilometers in radius, containing about 2% of the lunar mass.

-Curiously, the Moon's center of mass is offset from its geometric center by about 2km in the direction toward the Earth.
+Curiously, the Moon's center of mass is offset from its geometric center by about 2 kilometers in the direction toward Earth.

 The prefix "seleno-" means to do with the Moon, as in selenocentric (with reference to the center of the Moon) and selenography (the study of the Moon's surface and description of its topography).

-How big is the Moon compared to the Earth?
+How big is the Moon compared to Earth?

-The Moon's diameter is 3,474km and the Earth;s is 12,800km, so the Earth has 3.68 times the diameter of the Moon.
-The surface area of the Earth is about 13 times that of the Moon (which has roughly the surface area of Africa), and about 50 Moons could be fitted inside the Earth's volume.
-The Moon's mass is 81 times less than the Earth's.
+The Moon's diameter is 3,474 kilometers and Earth's is 12,800 kilometers, so Earth has 3.68 times the diameter of the Moon.
+The surface area of Earth is about 13 times that of the Moon (which has roughly the surface area of Africa), and about 50 Moons could be fitted inside Earth's volume.
+The Moon's mass is 81 times less than Earth's.